gdrtodd/lm-pcg/readme.md

 python train_lm.py batch_size=32
 ```

 The hyperpameter sweeps used to generate the results in the paper are located in `config/experiment/`.
-E.g., running `python train_lm.py +experiment=model -m` will launch a sweep overr model types.
+E.g., running `python train_lm.py +experiment=pretraining -m` will launch a sweep over model types (i.e. pretrained vs. code-pretrained vs. un-pretrained).

 ## Evaluation